ravenoak/interview-algorand/README.md

   to be the new direction of package management.
 * I'm very much under-utilising pydantic, but it has nice settings helpers.
 * Tests?
 There's probably another round of refactoring that can be done with tests.
 I YOLO'd it this time :-/...
+* No validation on input, repo name requires to be in format of "{owner}/{repo}", can add validation via pydantic.
+* No wrapping of errors to make problems encountered more obvious.